-In advance of its decisions regarding 2022 compensation, the committee again reviewed with Meridian the peer group companies listed above and confirmed that it continues to generally constitute an appropriate peer group for benchmarking our executive compensation programs with three recommended changes.
-Accordingly, the committee implemented Meridian's recommendations by making the following changes to the peer group for purposes of 2022 compensation decisions:
+In advance of its decisions regarding 2023 compensation, the committee again reviewed with Meridian the peer group companies listed above and confirmed that it continues to generally constitute an appropriate peer group for benchmarking our executive compensation programs with four recommended changes.
+Accordingly, taking into account Meridian's advice, the committee made the following changes to the peer group for purposes of 2023 compensation decisions:

-- Aegion Corporation was acquired by affiliates of New Mountain Capital, L.L.C. in May 2021.
-Because compensation benchmarking data is no longer available for Aegion Corporation, the committee removed it from the peer group for 2022. - The committee removed UFP Industries, Inc. from the peer group for 2022 due to it having annual revenue significantly above our annual revenue. - The committee added Stella-Jones, Inc. to the peer group for 2022 due to its alignment with our business and our annual revenue.
+- Ferro Corporation was acquired by Prince International Corporation in April 2022.
+Because compensation benchmarking data is no longer available for Ferro Corporation, the committee removed it from the peer group for 2023. - The committee removed Louisiana-Pacific Corporation (LPX) from the peer group for 2023 due to it having annual revenue significantly above our annual revenue. - The committee added American Woodmark Corporation (AMWD) and Apogee Enterprises, Inc. (APOG) to the peer group for 2023 due to their alignment with our current peers and our annual revenue.

 Stock Ownership Requirements for Our Named Executive Officers.
 The committee and our board of directors have approved stock ownership requirements.
-The requirements apply to selected members of the management team, including all of the NEOs except Mr. Zugay due to his retirement.
+The requirements apply to selected members of the management team, including all of the NEOs.
 The committee and our board of directors have also approved stock ownership guidelines, which apply to our non-employee directors, as described more fully below under "Stock Ownership Guidelines for Our Non-Employee Directors."
 The stock ownership requirements were designed to achieve the following objectives:

-- demonstrate senior management's commitment to and confidence in the company's long-term prospects; - · align senior management's interests with those of our shareholders; - · support a long-term focus; and - quantify our expectations with regard to ownership of our stock by our senior management.
+- demonstrate senior management's commitment to and confidence in the company's long-term prospects; - align senior management's interests with those of our shareholders; - support a long-term focus; and - · quantify our expectations with regard to ownership of our stock by our senior management.